fonnesbeck/Bios6301/slides/lecture1_git.md

 6. Save again
 7. ...

+A ***better*** workflow would include tracking the history of the changes that took place, and the ability to roll back changes when necessary.

+A **version control system** (or source code management system) is a systematic tool for managing documents, computer programs, large web sites, and other collections of information that are revised by groups or individuals.

 # Presenter Notes

-We would usually like a "paper trail" or a history of the changes that took place in each document, and the ability to roll back changes when necessary.
 This is particularly important when collaborating on projects with others, when multiple people are editing the same set of documents, data or source code.
 We need to know who changed what, when they did it, and why.
 In the absence of a version control system, developers have had to resort to making "backup" copies of entire folders of code each time they made significant changes, or handed it off for collaborators to contribute.

 ---